ircv3/ircv3-specifications/client-tags/persist.md

 This section is non-normative.

 The `+draft/persist` tag is not intended as a solution to abusive client behavior.
 Servers may wish to implement other safeguards against client attempts to exhaust server-side resources.
+Similarly, clients should not rely on the omission of `+draft/persist` to protect sensitive messages from being stored and replayed.